 Setting the Z origin is the last hurdle to deal with.
 Find a convenient location on the workpiece, in a region that won't be removed in the cutting process.
 If the machine has a tool sensor, simply place it underneath the tool, and follow the manual to perform the measurement.
 Without a sensor, you can use the trick we talked about earlier on: place a thin strip of paper or foil on top of the workpiece, and wiggle it back and forth while lowering the tool; use increments of 0.05 mm when you are close, and stop the moment the tool pinches the foil.
 Set the Z origin in that location; oh, and try not to pinch your hand instead!

 Done?
-Well, in that case, it's time to put on safety glasses, then hit "send" and output the 3 mm roughing and finishing toolpaths to the machine.
+Well, in that case, it's time to put on safety glasses, perhaps put several dabs of cutting oil in the region to be cut, and then hit "send" and output the 3 mm roughing and finishing toolpaths to the machine.
 With any luck, several minutes later, the machining process should be wrapped up.
 Vacuum off a bit and inspect the result; is the shape in line with what we're expecting?
 If yes, let's fix the kink: install the 1 mm tool, check TIR, redo the tool height measurement (very important), and hit "send" to output the remaining toolpath on your list.

 In case you are wondering, there are very few things that can go wrong with the cutting process itself, and all of them should be fairly self-explanatory.
 For example, if the machine starts cutting at an unexpected location, or too high / too low in relation to the workpiece, you probably messed up setting the origins, selecting the right coordinate system, or had the CAM model positioned incorrectly.
 Similarly, if the tool breaks while cutting in the expected location, this is probably due to grossly incorrect RPM, feed speed, or cut-in depth; or bad ordering of toolpaths.
 But chances are, you won't run into any issues just yet, so sit back and relax!